icon-project/documentation/references/swift-api-references.md

     .params(["_to": to, "_value": "0x1234"])
 ```

-### MessageTransaction
+## `class` MessageTransaction

 ```swift
 class MessageTransaction: Transaction
 ```

 `MessageTransaction` class is used for sending message data.
-It extends `Transaction` class, so instance parameters and methods of class are mostly identical to `Transaction` class, except for the following:
+It extends `Transaction` class, so instance parameters and methods of the class are mostly identical to `Transaction` class, except for the following:

 #### Parameters